Azure-Samples/aks-workload-identity/README.md

 `status on this repo = In-Progress`

-This sample creates an AKS Cluster, and deploys 2 applications which leverage workload identity to gain access to secrets in keyvault.
+This sample creates an AKS Cluster, and deploys 3 applications which use different AzureAD identities to gain access to secrets in different Azure Key Vaults.

+Each application uses a slightly different authentication method;

+1. Uses Azure workload identity to access a KeyVault directly from the code in the container
+1. Uses the CSI Secrets driver for KeyVault with an Azure workload identity
+1. Uses the CSI Secrets driver for KeyVault with an Azure User Assigned Managed Identity

+This sample demonstrates the different methods for accessing Key Vaults and the multi-tenancy of application credential stores in AKS.

 ## Features

 This project framework provides the following features:

 * AKS Cluster, optimally configured to leverage private link networking and as an OIDC issuer for Workload Identity
-* Key vaults, configured to be access securely
+* Azure Key Vault, for application secret storage
-* Workload Identity, via 2 sample applications deployed to the cluster
+* Azure Workload Identity, for application access to the Key Vaults

 ## Getting Started